-Dogs can bring so much needed joy into our lives.
+Dogs can bring some much-needed joy into our lives.
 Their pee, however, typically just adds stress, odors, and nasty stains to your house.
 Even the best dogs, the true good boys and good girls, will have the occasional accident inside your home.
 This doesn’t always seem like a big deal.
 Maybe you’re fine looking at the stain and living with the smell.
-But this can actually have some serious damage to your health.
-Great American Chem-Dry has some tips to remove dog accidents that we want to share with you.
-Check out these easy steps to properly clean up dog accidents.
+But, and we really want to emphasize this, PET URINE CAN DAMAGE YOUR HEALTH.
+That’s why it’s crucial to get it out quickly and properly.
+Here are some tips the San Diego pet stain experts here at Great American Chem-Dry put together to help.

 - Get to it immediately, even if they’re in the act.
 The sooner you can get to the accident the better.
 If you are fortunate enough to catch your dog as they’re peeing inside, you can actually start to prevent the behavior.
 Be sure to teach and not punish the dog.
 Chastisement can encourage them to be sneakier next time to avoid punishment.
 Instead, say something like, “Whoops, outside,” while quickly taking the dog outside to a familiar spot.

 - Control the damage.
 As soon as you possibly can, grab some paper towel, or a reusable rag, and start blotting up as much of the urine as you can from the floor or carpet.
 Don’t use a hairdryer to dry up the urine.
 The high heat will only set the stain and odor deeper into your carpet.
 If your dog got any urine on anything washable clothing or any other washable item, put it through a cold rinse cycle and then a normal wash cycle with detergent.